-Please note that this is not a comprehensive list of all disorders or challenges that we are prepared to treat via our day treatment program.
+Please note that this is not a comprehensive list of all disorders or challenges that we are prepared to treat via our day treatment program for youth.
 All admissions decisions are made on a case-by-case basis to ensure that the Youth Care day treatment program is the ideal healing environment for each adolescent.

 If you think that your child would benefit from our day treatment services, please contact us at your convenience.
 A friendly and knowledgeable member of our team is available to answer your questions and help you decide whether day treatment at Youth Care is the ideal option for your child.

-Our day treatment program for adolescents features multiple types of therapy
+Our day treatment program for youth features multiple types of therapy

 Depending upon your son’s or daughter’s specific needs, their personalized treatment plan may include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing, 12-Step services, and various additional interventions as necessary.

 These therapeutic approaches may be incorporated into individual, group, experiential, and family therapy sessions.
-The following are the types of therapies and services that may be included in your child’s personalized treatment plan in the Youth Care day treatment program:
+The following are the types of therapies and services that may be included in your child’s personalized treatment plan in the Youth Care day treatment program for youth:

 Individual therapy: When your child is receiving care in our day treatment program, they’ll take part in two individual therapy sessions each week.
 Individual therapy can be an optimal opportunity for your son or daughter to address issues or concerns that they may be hesitant to talk about in a group setting.